|(a) This rule acknowledges the unique difference in

 (b) Scope of Practice.

-means a person who is trained to address psychological and behavioral
+(1) An LSSP is a person who is trained to address psychological

-problems manifested in and associated with educational systems by
+and behavioral problems manifested in and associated with educational

-utilizing psychological concepts and methods in programs or actions
+systems by utilizing psychological concepts and methods in programs

-which attempt to improve the learning, adjustment and behavior of
+or actions which attempt to improve the learning, adjustment and behavior

 special education eligibility, conducting manifestation determinations,